leptonai/gpud/README.md

 ### Does GPUd send data to lepton.ai?

 It is possible that GPUd sends basic host information to lepton.ai to help understand how GPUd is used (e.g., UUID, hostname).
 The data is strictly anonymized and **does not contain any senstive data**.
-You can also disable this behavior by setting `GPUD_NO_USAGE_STATS=true` in /etc/default/gpud
+You can disable this behavior by setting `GPUD_NO_USAGE_STATS=true`.
+If GPUd is run with systemd (default option for the `gpud up` command), you can add `GPUD_NO_USAGE_STATS=true` to the `/etc/default/gpud` environment file.

 Once you opt-in to the lepton.ai platform, the GPUd periodically sends more detailed information about the host (e.g., GPU model and metrics), via the secure channel.